www.

 is open from 8a.m. to 4.45p.m., Monday to Friday.

-You have to pay a fee of $10, ask at the Extranjeria for the
+A fee of $10 is payable, ask at the Extranjeria for the

 bank